Simple Proof To The Container With Most Water Problem

 A right attitude toward the problem is more important than getting a correct solution to it.

-Simple Proof to the Container With Most Water Problem
+Simple Proof To The Container With Most Water Problem

 https://leimao.github.io/blog/Proof-Container-With-Most-Water-Problem/